 This is a must in your follow-up message (after you have connected with a person).
 If you want them to view your website, YouTube channel, or if you want to book a call with them – give them your information.
 Share a Calendly link or your URL.
 Redirect them to your domain that will reflect you (or your business) more accurately.
 This can also show your credibility and organization skills.

-Outreach Messages For LinkedIn is a professional playground.
+Outreach Messages as a LinkedIn virtual assistant are a professional playground.
 Cold messaging is a strategy that, when done right, can win you valuable connections.
 The trick is to send out messages that are clear, concise, and cannot be ignored.